JaQuae Jackson: Atlanta Falcons

 After not being selected in the 2024 NFL draft, Jackson decided to sign with the Atlanta Falcons as an undrafted free agent.
 On June 4, 2024, Jackson was waived by the Falcons.

 New England Patriots

 On June 6, 2024, Jackson was claimed off waivers by the New England Patriots.
 On August 8, Jackson caught a 38-yard touchdown pass from Joe Milton during the Patriots' preseason game against the Carolina Panthers.
 On August 20, Jackson was placed on injured reserve due to suffering an injury in a preseason game against the Philadelphia Eagles.

 On April 28, 2025, Jackson was released by the Patriots.

 Los Angeles Chargers

 On July 25, 2025, Jackson signed with the Los Angeles Chargers.
 He was released on August 26 and re-signed to the practice squad the next day.
+On January 13, 2026, Jackson signed a reserve/futures contract with Los Angeles.

+On August 30, 2026, Jackson was waived by the Chargers.